 This means that if another car crashes into yours, the crash damage repair costs will still come out of your budget.
 While it can be frustrating, there is no way around it as it can sometimes be difficult to place the blame solely on one car or another for an incident on track.

 Are Engines Included In The F1 Cost Cap?

 Teams that do not have the backing of a major manufacturer are known as customer teams.
-These teams rely on buying engines from an engine supplier (Haas buying engines from Ferrari for example), and spending money on these engines is also included in the budget cap for customer teams.
+Customer teams rely on buying engines from an engine supplier (such as Haas buying engines from Ferrari for example), and their spending on engines is currently not included in the budget cap either.